17 January 2019

 Let’s say you’re starting a nonprofit company: a professional association, a fund, or a donor community—you name it.
-What does it normally look like?
+What does it usually look like?

 Given that budgets are usually tight, all you can expect is a one-pager with a couple of community photos and a bolt-on PayPal account for donations.
 However, to achieve your goals, you should apply yourself and go with great design and website structure.

 In this article, we're touching on nonprofit website design best practices.

 What Goals Are You Going To Achieve With A Nonprofit Website?